 These newer drugs have been linked to an increased risk of severe bleeding, which may lead to severe injuries or even death.

 If you or someone you love suffered severe bleeding or other injuries after taking Pradaxa or Xarelto, call our drug injury lawyers today.
-Our firm has years of experience fighting for the rights of injury victims, and we’re ready to help you too.
+Our Birmingham injury lawyers have years of experience fighting for the rights of injury victims, and we’re ready to help you too.
 Complete our free initial consultation form to get started today.

 Pradaxa® Bleeding Lawsuit Settlements